cositools/cosi-data-challenge-2/README.md

 As a very first step, try working through some of the example notebooks.
 Specific challenges for the different science topics are described below.
 You can start with whichever topic you are most interested in.
 Each challenge will refer you to a specific example notebook that will demonstrate the basic tools needed to complete the respective challenge.
 If you have completed the main challenges and are interested in further challenges, see the **Extra Challenges** section at the bottom of this page.

 All input models used for the simulation can be found in the DC2 source library of the COSI simulation pipeline, available [here](https://github.com/cositools/cosi-data-challenges/tree/main/cosi_dc/Source_Library/DC2/sources).
-This includes all the information about the injected sources, and it can be used for checking
+This includes all the information about the injected sources, and it can be used for checking the results of the data challenges.

 ## GRBs
  The tools needed to complete these challenges are demonstrated in the [GRB spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/grb) and GRB localization examples.